In Progress

 Newly constructed or rehabilitated bridges are frequently surfaced with hot mix asphalt (HMA); however, achieving high quality asphalt mats on bridges presents many challenges.
 To prevent damage to the bridge, vibratory compaction is usually not permitted...

-In urban areas, most fatal and serious injury motor vehicle collisions occur on arterial roadways.
+Most fatal and serious injury motor vehicle collisions in urban areas occur on arterial roadways.
 Because the risk of death and serious injury in collisions is minimized at lower speeds, a significant opportunity for improved safety lies in the design and...

 Practitioners wishing to provide safe and effective traffic signal timing for all road users increasingly face dilemmas at traffic signal-controlled intersections when high-capacity active transportation facilities are deployed.
 As an example, bidirectional...